 How do I ensure my TIN information is accurate?

 To view your TIN information, please login to your account and use one of the payment options available to you (i.e., Request Check or Direct Deposit).
 For your safety, please do not submit a SSN or EIN via email to Customer Support.
 Unfortunately, our system does not allow for changes to be made to a TIN.
-If you wish to change your TIN, please contact the Play Fair department by submitting a Support Form ticket.
+If you wish to change your TIN, please contact Keen using the Support Form.

 What will happen if I don't provide my TIN?

 Keen, Ingenio and LiveAdvice, as third-party settlement organizations, are required by law to report the total amount of annual gross receipts transactions collected from customers on behalf of advisors on form 1099-K. Therefore, we may suspend access to your account until your TIN is securely received and verified.

 How will I know if my TIN information matches what the IRS has on file?

-If your TIN information (SSN/EIN, name, address, etc.) does not match IRS records, the Play Fair department will contact you to get this information updated.
+If your TIN information (SSN/EIN, name, address, etc.) does not match IRS records, Keen will contact you to get this information updated.
 If we are not able to get this information updated in a timely manner, your account may be suspended temporarily until this information has been provided.